Introduction to jsdmstan

 functions again here, however there is one plotting function

-specifically for GLLVM models - ordiplot()
+specifically for GLLVM models - ordiplot().
+This plots the

 species or sites scores against the latent variables from a random